DxNext/2016-Oct-L2/Data/Module1-IntelligentApp/README.md

 ## Overview ##

-In this module you will build the Azure backend for an automotive parts supplier called "Parts Unlimited".
+In this module you will build the Azure back-end for an automotive parts supplier called "Parts Unlimited".
 The challenge here is to process millions of events from concurrent users connected from different devices across the globe.
 With **Azure Event Hubs** or **Azure IoT Hub** you can process large amounts of event data from connected devices and applications.
 These are managed services that ingest events with elastic scale to accommodate variable load profiles and the spikes caused by intermittent connectivity.
 In this module we are going to be using IoT hubs to ingest our device data.
 After you collect data into IoT Hubs, you can store the data using a storage cluster or transform it using a real-time analytics provider. **Azure Stream Analytics** is integrated out-of-the-box with Azure IoT Hubs to ingest millions of events per second.
 Stream Analytics processes ingested events in real-time, comparing multiple streams or comparing streams with historical values and models.
 It detects anomalies, transforms incoming data, triggers an alert when a specific error or condition appears in the stream, and displays this real-time data in your dashboard.
 For this scenario, you will use **Stream Analytics** to process and spool data to Blob Storage and Power BI.